 Unfortunately, there is a high voltage power transmission line between Circle Drive and the CN Rail tracks that cannot be raised or lowered.
 This does not leave space for a pedestrian overpass at 29th Street or Laurier Drive.
 There are operational and safety concerns related to increasing the height of the lines, and regulations that prevent them from being buried underground.

-NEW!
 What will the sidewalks at Clancy Drive and Laurier Drive look like?

 The Laurier Drive interchange will include sidewalks beside travel lanes on one side.
 It would look similar to Clarence Avenue over Circle Drive: